This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Nebraska Center for Rural Affairs Loan and Business Development Programs

 Loans, training, technical assistance, and other development services for small businesses in rural Nebraska communities.
-Eligible recipients of program services may include healthcare providers, healthcare and social determinants of health related businesses, nonprofit human services providers, public agencies, and tribal communities.
+Eligible recipients of program services may include healthcare providers, healthcare and social determinants of health related businesses, nonprofit human services providers, public agencies, and reservation communities.

 Geographic coverage: Nebraska